 Bavaria's airports are booming: record numbers despite the crisis!

-München, Deutschland - Bayern's international airports record a continued increase in passenger and flight figures, despite the challenging economic framework.
-This shows that the travel habits of vacationers develop in the Free State and travel abroad increasingly.
-In the first quarter of 2023, a total of 79,222 starts and landings were registered at the Munich, Memmingen and Nuremberg airports.
-The number of passengers rose by 3.2 percent to 9.5 million, such as sueddeutsche.de
+Bavaria's international airports are recording a continued increase in passenger and flight numbers, despite challenging economic conditions.
+This shows that the travel habits of holidaymakers in the Free State are evolving and they are increasingly traveling abroad.
+In the first quarter of 2023, a total of 79,222 take-offs and landings were registered at Munich, Memmingen and Nuremberg airports.
+The number of passengers rose by 3.2 percent to 9.5 million, as sueddeutsche.de reported.

-Among the three airports, Munich Airport plays a leading role, with 66,908 starts and landings and 8.1 million passengers, which corresponds to an increase of 1.8 percent.
-Nuremberg and Memmingen also had positive developments.
-Nuremberg experienced 6,630 flight movements and welcomed 679,000 passengers, which corresponds to an increase of 8.2 percent.
-The growth at Memmingen Airport is particularly noteworthy: here the flight movements were 5,684 and the number of passengers rose by an impressive 16.1 percent to 719,000.
-Memmingen has overtaken Nuremberg with the number of passengers.
+Among the three airports, Munich Airport plays a leading role, with 66,908 take-offs and landings and 8.1 million passengers, an increase of 1.8 percent.
+Nuremberg and Memmingen also recorded positive developments.
+Nuremberg experienced 6,630 flight movements and welcomed 679,000 passengers, an increase of 8.2 percent.
+The growth at Memmingen Airport is particularly noteworthy: there were 5,684 flight movements and the number of passengers rose by an impressive 16.1 percent to 719,000.
+Memmingen has thus overtaken Nuremberg in terms of passenger numbers.

-The increase in passenger numbers could be interpreted in the context of return to long -distance travel after the corona -related restrictions.
-During the pandemic, many travelers leaned on vacation close to home, but now there is a clear trend back to international destinations.
-Holiday pilots dominate at the airports in Nuremberg and Memmingen, which indicates an increasing demand for vacation destinations abroad.
+The increase in passenger numbers could be interpreted in the context of the return to long-distance travel after the corona-related restrictions.
+During the pandemic, many travelers leaned towards vacations close to home, but now there is a clear trend back towards international destinations.
+Holiday airlines dominate the airports in Nuremberg and Memmingen, which indicates increasing demand for holiday destinations abroad.

-Development in Bavaria is reflected in a more comprehensive global context: 475 large airports with line traffic are registered worldwide, there are also 475 medium-sized airports, such as Kleinezeitung.at notes.
-There are a total of 46,400 airports in the community database Ourairports.com.
+The development in Bavaria is reflected in a broader global context: 475 large airports with scheduled services are registered worldwide, and there are also 4,693 medium-sized airports, such as kleinezeitung.at notes.
+This means there are a total of 46,400 airports in the community database ourairports.com.

 Europe in focus

-In Europe, 7,289 airports and places are recorded, including 116 large and 892 medium -sized airports.
-Particularly noteworthy is the London Heathrow Airport, which, with 49.37 million seats in line traffic, is considered the most frequented airport in Europe.
+There are 7,289 airports and airports listed in Europe, including 116 large and 892 medium-sized airports.
+Particularly noteworthy is London Heathrow Airport, which is the busiest airport in Europe with 49.37 million scheduled seats.
 It has the highest number of flight connections and is home to the airlines British Airways and Virgin Atlantic.
-In Austria, Vienna-Schwechat Airport with 29.53 million passengers remains the country's largest airport in 2023, while other airports such as Graz and Klagenfurt are also becoming more important.
+In Austria, Vienna-Schwechat Airport remains the country's largest airport with 29.53 million passengers in 2023, while other airports such as Graz and Klagenfurt are also growing in importance.

-The positive development at the Bavarian airports can be explained primarily by changing in travel habits and increasing demand for international flights.
+The positive development at Bavarian airports can be explained primarily by the change in travel habits and the increasing demand for international flights.
 This suggests that the aviation industry in Bavaria is on a promising course.